-Occasionally I’ll look up from what I’m doing to see a scarab appear from seemingly nowhere.
-It appears out of thin air or from another dimension and almost as quickly as it appears it disappears from my field of view.
-Accompanying this mirage there is occasionally a buzzing sound as it fly out of my field of vision.
+Occasionally I’ll look up from what I’m doing to see a scarab appear, seemingly out of nowhere.
+Appearing out of thin air or perhaps from another dimension, the scarab disappears from my field of view as quickly as it appeared.
+Accompanying this mirage there’s occasionally a buzzing sound as it flies out of my field of vision.

 My mind had shut off all external distractions while I focused.
 And once I shifted my focus the projector (so to speak) started running again.
 Oh sure, if I open my imagination wide enough I can accept the possibility that this scarab appeared and then disappeared into another realm.
 I’ve thought about this scarab a number of times because it’s the only thing that has had this type of appearance and disappearance over the years in my life.
 I mean why not a grapefruit rolling along the floor, appearing and disappearing, why a scarab?